pivotal/docs-tap/local-source-proxy/prereqs.hbs.md

 You need the following prerequisites before you can install Local Source Proxy (LSP):

-- A registry server with a repository capable of accepting and hosting OCI artifacts, such as Google Artifact Registry, Jfrog Artifactory, Harbor, and so on.
+- A registry server with a repository capable of accepting and hosting OCI artifacts, such as Google Artifact Registry, JFrog Artifactory, Harbor, and so on.

 - A secret with sufficient privileges to push and pull artifacts from that repository